By Shane Barker

 Published on April 25, 2023

 It’d be difficult to exaggerate the importance of data in today’s global marketplace, especially for firms which are going through digital transformation (DT).
-As firms mature their transformation efforts, applying Artificial Intelligence (AI), machine learning (ML) and Natural Language Processing (NLP) to the data is key to putting it into action quickly and effecitvely.
+As firms mature their transformation efforts, applying Artificial Intelligence (AI), machine learning (ML) and Natural Language Processing (NLP) to the data is key to putting it into action quickly and effectively.
 Using bad data, or the incorrect data can generate devastating results.

 Predictive models indicate that the machine learning market will grow at a compound annual growth rate (CAGR) of 38.8% between 2022 and 2029.